 Do you have a color palette?
 Use a minimum of four colors, but no more than five to use across all of your platforms.

 Establish a consistent logo.
-It is hard to have just one file because social media profile images are not the same format as what you might use on your website.
+It is hard to have just one file because social media profile images are not in the same format as what you might use on your website.
 You can create a logo mark for social media and the original full logo on your website and print materials.

 Creating a Color Palette

 Use Pinterest to create a color palette.
 Collect visual references and get a feel for what colors trigger the emotions you want for your brand.
 Create a private board and use this as your working document to narrow down the feels you want.
-Start with color and then do a separate board for typography and shapes you want to use.
+Start with color and then do a separate board for the typography and shapes you want to use.
 As you narrow these down, combine the boards.